1. I have a manuscript. Now what?

 Q: Will you become the publisher of my book?

-A: Nope, that’s always you.
-Whether you’re a representative from a publishing company or an author venturing into self-publishing, we’re simply here to provide the guidance and services you need to produce a great-quality book, while you retain copyright and control of your book.
+A: We do not become your publisher.
+That’s always you.
+Whether you’re a representative from a publishing company or an independent author, we’re simply here to provide the guidance and services you need to produce a great-quality book, while you retain copyright and control of your book.